-If you are using Azure Information Protection labels, for now we recommend that you avoid creating new labels in Security & Compliance Center until after you’ve completed your migration.
+If you are using Azure Information Protection labels, for now we recommend that you avoid creating new labels in other admin centers until after you’ve completed your migration.
 The Azure Information Protection migration topic has important information and some specific caveats.
 If you are not yet ready to migrate your production tenants to sensitivity labels, there is no cause for concern: for the moment, your users can continue using the Azure Information Protection client, and admins can continue using the Azure portal for management.

 Protect content on Windows devices by using endpoint protection in Microsoft Intune